 - Lime wedges

-- Bring the broth to a gentle boil and add the lemongrass, galangal, kaffir lime leaves and simmer about 10 – 15 minutes.
+- Bring the broth to a gentle boil in a large pot and add the lemongrass, galangal, kaffir lime leaves and simmer about 10 – 15 minutes.

 - Add ¼ cup fish sauce and ¼ cup of the lime juice, stir well and taste.
 If additional salty or sour flavor is desired, slowly add more of each, to taste.